National Nonprofit Develops Plan for Kern County Animal Services in Bakersfield, California

 Onyx, a sweet, 8-year-old black and white Pit Bull, could barely walk down the street.
 Beaten and starving, his face covered in dog bites, he had been adopted out for free by Kern County Animal Services in Bakersfield, California, to a man described by a long-time volunteer as a “shady character.”
 The man likely used Onyx for fighting and then dumped the poor dog on the street.
 A sister of a shelter volunteer saw Onyx and called Kern County Animal Services, sending Onyx back to the shelter.

-Little did I know that when Companion Animal Protection Society (CAPS) relocated to California on 10/31/20, we would soon be working to reform a troubled shelter.
-The Kern County shelter has close to 300 stray dogs and puppies (and a small number of cats and many kittens during kitten season) housed in two large metal warehouses, which have small kennels with no outdoor runs.
+Little did we know that when Companion Animal Protection Society (CAPS) relocated to California on 10/31/20, we would soon be working to reform a troubled shelter.
+The Kern County shelter has more than 400 stray dogs and puppies (and a small number of cats and many kittens during kitten season) housed in two large metal warehouses, which have small kennels with no outdoor runs.
 With a live release rate of around 70 percent or less, and a desperate need for space, many animals get overlooked and are killed for space.
-I realized that CAPS had to help.

 On December 4, 2021, CAPS rescued a Smooth Coat Collie mix named Penelope from the Kern County shelter.
 Right then, we started developing a plan to move more dogs out of the overcrowded shelter.
 This plan has many no-kill shelter components, such as videotaping high risk dogs for social media, setting up shelter-to-shelter partnerships, finding air and ground transports, creating designated “Rescue Only” and “Needs Foster” website pages, bringing in a certified professional trainer, and using a pro bono animal photographer.